 The Claude Quota Balancing Act

-Ever since Anthropic dropped the last piece of the puzzle, Claude 4.5 Haiku, on December 1st, we finally have the full toolkit for the modern AI-native developer.
+Ever since Anthropic shipped the last piece of the puzzle, Claude 4.5 Haiku, on October 15th, we finally have the full toolkit for the modern AI-native developer.

 If you're using Claude Code, you know the drill.
-It's not about the cost per token; it's about that precious 5-hour window.
-Once you hit your limit, you're back to "manual" coding (the horror!).
+The real constraint is that precious 5-hour window, not token pricing.
+Once you hit your limit, you're back to "manual" coding.

 The secret to staying in the flow is knowing exactly when to use the "Big Brain" model and when to use the "Fast Twitch" model.